stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### `ErrNotRevealPeriod`

-Called when the feeder submits price-reveal vote during the wrong period.
+Called when the feeder submits exchage-rate reveal vote during the wrong period.

 ### `ErrInvalidSaltLength`